elijah-farrell/More-Armor/README.md

 This project is the very beginning of a VanillaPlus modpack for Minecraft.
 The goal is to enhance the vanilla experience with quality-of-life improvements and new content, while keeping the core gameplay familiar.

-Currently, the project is in its initial setup phase.
+Custom armor items are now added and organized for easy expansion.
+Initial support for custom elytra items is in progress but not functional.
 More features, mods, and documentation will be added as development progresses.

+- **Known issues:** Custom elytras do not render on the player or enable gliding yet.
+Armor/enchantment animations are not implemented.

 ## Asset Attribution